Updated: Feb 3

-The first of the 2021 Sarika x Milan pups are ready to head to new homes.
-On 7/14/21, Kathy and I drove to Rapid City, South Dakota, to hand Calypso to her new owner.
-We then went on to Boulder, Colorado with the two pups that were to live there.
-At this point we ran into trouble because the fencing in place for the pups was not adequate.
-The safety of our pups is of paramount importance to us, so we made the difficult decision to bring the pups on home with us.
-More days in the car was hard on that pair of pups, but they are safely home and happy once again.
+On 7/14/21, I drove to Rapid City, South Dakota, to hand Calypso to her new owner.
+I then went on to Boulder, Colorado, with the two pups that were to live there.
+At this point, I ran into trouble because the fencing in place for the pups was not adequate.
+The safety of my pups is of paramount importance to me, so I made the difficult decision to bring the pups home with me.
+More days in the car were hard on that pair of pups, but they are safely home and happy once again.

-As you view the photos, and watch the video, I hope you'll see the value of our training program here and the genetic base of our dogs, as we did.
-Taking pups into such novel situations gives us, their trainers, a lot of feedback about how we are doing with the pups.
-Throughout this trip we felt proud of the pups, and also proud of ourselves.
+As you view the photos and watch the video, I hope you'll see the value of my training program here and the genetic base of my dogs.
+Taking pups into such novel situations gives me, their trainer, a lot of feedback about how I am doing with the pups.
+Throughout this trip, I felt proud of the pups.
 Training such as these pups have had necessitates a considerable time commitment and base of skill.
-Kathy and I have paid our dues!
-When we see our pups behave as these three pups did we know it was all worth it!

 I hope you enjoy the photos!